NithinSangsi/ReactJs_Basics_to_Intermediate/README.md

 **📄 License**

-This is an open learning project.
+This is an open learning repo.
 You may reuse or modify it freely.